 The Future PMO: London, UK, 4 October 2018

-There are not too many details about the Future PMO and we will add them as they develop.
-This is a day devoted to PMO professionals.
+The Future PMO is a day devoted to PMO professionals.
+This is a fun and unique conference that brings together experts across many industries to learn from each other.
 Network and meet with your peers, attend the keynote and morning sessions, and in the afternoon attend workshop sessions.

 Global Scrum Gathering: London, UK, 8-10 October 2018